shred/lora-connect/README.md

 * The project bases on reverse engineering.
 There is no guarantee that it will work with your Home Connect appliance.
 It might also stop working some day, e.g. after a protocol change of the manufacturer.
 * LoRa uses certain radio frequencies for transmission.
 The permitted frequencies, maximum transmission power, package sizes, duty cycles, and other parameters differ from country to country.
 It is **YOUR responsibility** to properly configure the project to comply to the rules of **YOUR** country.
 Failing to do so may result in legal problems, high damage claims, and even prison.
 The author of this project cannot be held liable for damages caused by misconfiguration.
+* C isn't the language that I am most proficient with.
+The source code is ugly, badly formatted, and certainly with a lot of things that a good C developer would do much better.
+I am open for your constructive feedback.
+But on the other hand, it works for me, so I'm fine with it.

 # Hardware